 The popular Spider-Man fable “with great power, comes great responsibility” is one that has not necessarily been followed by the brains at Spidey’s feature film distributors Sony over the course of the franchise’s cinematic shelf life, the studio often finding themselves overlooking their current release with an eye towards expanding their universe before it has even got off the ground.
-That said, Sony’s Spider-Man (2002) is unquestionably one of the forefathers of superhero cinema as we know and love it to be, and Sony’s further six Spidey-focused pictures and one major spin-off are some of the most popular and/or influential blockbusters of the 21st century.
+That said, Sony’s Spider-Man (2002) is unquestionably one of the forefathers of superhero cinema as we know and love it to be, and Sony’s nine further Spidey-focused pictures (plus two major spin-offs) are some of the most popular and influential blockbusters of the 21st century.
 Even in the shadow of the central MCU, Spider-Man has remained a franchise with a lot to offer…

-In this edition of Ranked, we’re counting down each Spidey-universe feature-length release from worst to best, judging each inclusion by its own artistic merit, critical and financial reception, and overall importance (to its genre and cinema as a whole).
+In this edition of Ranked, we at The Film Magazine are counting down each Spidey-universe feature-length theatrical release from worst to best, judging each inclusion by its own artistic merit, critical and financial reception, and overall importance (to its genre and cinema as a whole).

 The Amazing Spider-Man 2 was bad.
-It was the worst film in the history of the franchise.
-How forgettable it is often lets it off the hook, but the sad, grim reality is that this film was so badly received critically and at the box office that Sony finally caved in to bringing Marvel Studios back to the table, in effect admitting their own inadequacies as regards their treatment of the character and thus sacrificing some of their multi-million-dollar profits to rival studio Disney in an attempt to fix their mistakes.
+How forgettable it is often lets it off the hook, but the sad, grim reality is that this Marc Webb-directed film was so badly received critically and at the box office that Sony finally caved in and brought Marvel Studios back to the table, in effect admitting their own inadequacies as regards their treatment of the character and thus sacrificing some of their multi-million-dollar profits to rival studio Disney in an attempt to fix their mistakes.

 The major issue with The Amazing Spider-Man 2 is its woeful screenplay written by Alex Kurtzman and Roberto Orci of Transformers, Star Trek and The Mummy (2017) fame.
-In the film, focus shifts from a sub-par, by-the-books plot surrounding Peter Parker (and particularly his on-and-off-again relationship) to the life of his hard-working Aunt May, the reason apparently being to ensure Sally Field got her share of the run-time, the amount of space given to prominent comic book characters elsewhere in the film sacrificed as a result and the run-time dragging on to a tiresome 2 hours and 22 minutes.
+In this fifth live-action franchise entry, focus shifts from a sub-par, by-the-books plot surrounding Peter Parker (and particularly his on-and-off-again relationship) to the life of his hard-working Aunt May, the reason apparently being to ensure Sally Field got her share of the run-time, the amount of space given to prominent comic book characters elsewhere in the film sacrificed as a result, the run-time dragging on to a tiresome 2 hours and 22 minutes.

 Inevitably, the creative decision to just re-do the Peter Parker Spider-Man origin story we’d seen just 10 years prior (that’s like seeing Iron Man rebooted in 2018…) was not the smartest idea, and even though Webb and company managed to effectively avoid revisiting a lot of the tropes established in Sam Raimi’s franchise, the dye was cast for what would come to be diminishing returns for the series.

-A more sarcastic, some would say millennial, take on Peter Parker was the film’s shining beacon, but the studio’s obvious hesitation on trying anything entirely new was evident, this 2012 release feeling every bit as much of a part of the preceding decade as its Sam Raimi directed brethren, only with less charm and (because of the number of films that had been released between Spider-Man and The Amazing Spider-Man) less to offer in terms of visual awe, unique scenarios or societal commentary.
+A more sarcastic, some would say millennial, take on Peter Parker was the film’s shining beacon, but the studio’s obvious hesitation to try anything entirely new was evident, this 2012 release feeling every bit as much of a part of the preceding decade as its Sam Raimi-directed brethren, only with less charm and (because of the number of films that had been released between Spider-Man and The Amazing Spider-Man) less to offer in terms of visual awe, unique scenarios and social commentary.

-The Amazing Spider-Man makes for a good, if not wholly irrelevant, watch; one that does just enough to keep you engaged but never once takes a stride towards creating something special.
+The Amazing Spider-Man makes for a good, although mostly irrelevant, watch; one that does just enough to keep you engaged but never once takes a stride towards creating something special.